911 dispatcher thwarts scam that surprised even police

 FALMOUTH, Maine — Lee Ruby, a dispatcher with the Falmouth Police Department, gets more than a dozen calls a day from people, mostly elderly, who may have been the target of a scam.

-"It's definitely a drastic twist to what we usually see," he said.
+"It's definitely a drastic twist to what we usually see," said Ruby.

 Ruby received a call from a man who said he was concerned about his grandmother in Falmouth and wanted an officer to go to her house, check on her wellbeing, and let her know her grandson trying to get in touch with her.